We dedicate this blog to all you business owners/employees embarking on your first SEO campaign.

 Google Analytics doesn’t provide you with every single backlink.
 However, you can use the program to gauge which websites bring your site traffic.
 From here you can formulate invaluable insights such as if your backlinks are relevant to your business.
 Referral Traffic is accessed by selecting Acquisitions, All Traffic and then Referrals.
 If you’re looking for even more insight into your backlinks, a program like Moz Pro’s Open Site Explorer (https://moz.com/researchtools/ose/) will do you well.

 5. Your Conversions and Leads

-Conversions and leads, last but not least.
-As a matter of fact, this isn’t least at all but rather the most important KPIs.
+Conversions and leads, last but certainly not least.
+As a matter of fact, arguably this is the most important of KPIs and the core goal of any marketing strategy.
 If your business has experienced an increase in leads, inquiries and conversions since adopting your SEO strategy, there’s a very high probability your SEO is lit.